dxhj/building-parsers-using-python/README.md

-stuff-about-parsing
+stuff-about-compilers
 =======================

-Here there are some prototypes (I mean it) about parsing in general.
+Here there are some prototypes (I mean it) about compilers in general.

 I hope it can be useful.